miklevin/MikeLev.in/_posts/2024-11-16-fighting-dunning-kruger-effect.md

 Next!

-Claude: Perfect!
+**Claude**: Perfect!
 I see exactly where we're going.
 Let's create `WebAngiogram` that combines our new `RequestQueue` with the elegant UI patterns from `StreamSimulator`.
 Here's the approach:

 ```````python
 class WebAngiogram: